 We encourage you to save a word document with your responses.

-Final selections will be communicated by early March.
+Final selections will be communicated by March 19.

-- Those who serve as a Peer Adviser, Pre-Orientation Program Facilitator, or Resident Assistant are not able to serve as an FA.
+- Those who serve as a Peer Adviser, International Peer Adviser or Resident Assistant are not able to serve as an FA.

-- If you plan to study abroad this spring or fall quarter, you are not able to fulfill the FA role.
+- If you plan to study abroad this fall quarter, you are not able to fulfill the FA role.

 - If you are planning to live in a residence hall in 2020-2021, you will be allowed to move in early for fall FA training.
-If you are planning on living in a fraternity/sorority house for the fall of 2020-2021, it is your responsibility to secure early move-in approval from your house as soon as possible.
-If you are not able to move in early, arrangements to stay with other FAs during fall training will be made.
+(According to guidance set forth by the University regarding COVID-19).
+If you are planning to live in a fraternity/sorority house for the fall of 2021-2022, it is your responsibility to secure early move-in approval from your house as soon as possible.
+If you are not able to move in early, you will need to make arrangements to stay with friends or other FAs during fall training.

-- New Student and Family Programs staff must follow a strict alcohol policy to ensure focus is kept on the new student, parent, and family experience rather than social events.
+- Family Ambassadors must follow a strict alcohol policy to ensure focus is kept on the new student, parent, and family experience rather than social events.